Alice Gerstenberg

-Background
+Early life

-Gerstenberg was born in Chicago, Illinois, the only child of Julia and Erich Gerstenberg.
-Gerstenberg's grandfather was a founder and member of the Chicago Board of Trade in 1848, a position Gerstenberg's father inherited later on, which meant that the Gerstenbergs enjoyed a higher standard of living than most middle-class families in Chicago at the time.
-Growing up, Gerstenberg had ample travel experiences and social indulgences including commercial theater.
+Gerstenberg was born in Chicago, Illinois, the only child of Julia and Erich Gerstenberg, a successful grain merchant.
+Gerstenberg's grandfather was a founder and member of the Chicago Board of Trade in 1848, a position Gerstenberg's father inherited later.
+The Gerstenbergs enjoyed a higher standard of living than most middle-class families in Chicago at the time.

+Gerstenberg had ample travel experiences and social indulgences including commercial theater.
 She attended a private school in Chicago and graduated from Bryn Mawr College in 1907.
-After college, she spent some time in New York watching the rehearsals of David Belasco before returning home to Chicago.
+After college, she spent some time in New York watching the rehearsals of David Belasco and taking classes at Anna Morgan's studio in 1908.

 Career

 After living in New York for a period, Gerstenberg returned to Chicago, where she continued to write plays; became involved with the Little Theatre movement, supported her parents, and exercised a strong feminist dedication to bringing non-commercial theater to new playwrights, children, and Chicagoans.
 Her previous involvement with the theater during her childhood, the plays she wrote at college, as well as the time spent in New York led her to continue writing plays for the rest of her life, working occasionally as an actress, and maintaining an activist role in the theater.
 Overtones has continued to be produced since its publication in 1913.
+In the 1950's Alice was credited with portraying a subconscious self on stage in a theatrical manner.